Phishing vs Spoofing: Difference, Examples, and Safe Checks

 Common examples

-Fake bank SMS Brand name, short link, urgent wording The link opens a fake login page that asks for banking credentials.
+• Fake bank SMS: the brand name, short link, and urgent wording are spoofed; phishing begins when the link asks for banking credentials.

-Caller claims to be support Caller ID or company name The caller asks for a code, remote access, or payment.
+• Support call: the caller ID or company name is spoofed; phishing begins when the caller asks for a code, remote access, or payment.

-Lookalike domain Domain spelling, logo, page design The page collects passwords or card data.
+• Lookalike domain: the spelling, logo, and page design are spoofed; phishing begins when the page collects passwords or card data.

-Fake invoice email Display name, reply-to address, signature The attachment or payment link leads to credential theft or fraud.
+• Fake invoice email: the display name, reply-to address, and signature are spoofed; phishing begins when the attachment or payment link steals data or money.

 How to tell which one you are dealing with